Every SEO professional and website owner knows that technical SEO is one of the main pillars for increasing organic visibility.

 A good user experience is offered by the page, which emphasizes loading, interactivity, and visual stability:

 - Largest Contentful Paint (LCP): Evaluates the efficiency of loading.
-In order to give users a positive browsing experience, LCP should happen within the first 2.5 seconds of the page loading.
+To give users a positive browsing experience, LCP should happen within the first 2.5 seconds of the page loading.

 - First Input Delay (FID): Measures interactivity.
 Aim for an FID of under 100 milliseconds to offer a positive user experience.

 - Cummulative Layout Shift (CLS): Calculates visual stability.
 Aim for a CLS score of less than 0.1 to offer a positive user experience.

 These are the metrics of Core Web Vitals that calculate how best a web page is responsive to users.